Best Affordable Places to Live in New Hampshire in 2025

 How much money do you need to live comfortably in New Hampshire?

-Living comfortably in New Hampshire requires an estimated annual income of around $69,920 to cover expenses such as housing, utilities, transportation, and daily essentials.
-This figure reflects the state’s relatively higher cost of living compared to other regions in the United States.
+Living comfortably in New Hampshire requires an estimated annual income of around $51,552 for a single adult to cover expenses such as housing, utilities, transportation, and daily essentials, according to MIT’s Living Wage Calculator.

-Is New Hampshire cheaper to live than Maine?
+Is New Hampshire cheaper to live in than Maine?

 SoFi Loan Products